Guide for Workers in Pennsylvania: Knee Injuries and Workers' Compensation Claims

 These injuries can occur due to various job-related activities, such as twisting, lifting heavy objects, slips and falls, or repetitive strain.

-Steps to Take After a Knee Injury at Work
+Steps to Take After a Knee Injury at your Workplace in PA

 Notify your employer as soon as the injury occurs.
 Pennsylvania law requires you to inform your employer within 120 days of your work injury to be eligible for workers' compensation benefits.
 Prompt reporting helps avoid delays in receiving benefits.